squigglybob/verse-of-the-day/README.md

 ## Further Developments

-Filter for search by phrase (order by relevance, passage order, how many per fetch) Change bible version (stored in global context "store")
+Filter for search by phrase (order by relevance, passage order, how many per fetch)

+Change bible version (stored in global context "store")

+Refactor the API module to create query urls programmatically

+404 page (meant to get that in there before the end, sorry)

+Better styling

+Psalms don't seem to be getting well :(

+If there is an error on passage search, I forgot to turn it off afterwards :(

 ## The Dev Environment